Misganaw-Berihun/Misganaw-Berihun/README.md

 # 👋 Hello, I'm Misganaw Mekonnen!

-Passionate AI Engineer | Enthusiastic Learner
+Passionate Generative AI Engineer | Enthusiastic Learner

 📧 msganawberihun10@gmail.com
 💼 [LinkedIn](https://www.linkedin.com/in/misganaw-mekonnen-5214961a6)

 ## About Me

-I am a junior level AI Engineer based in Ethiopia.
+I am a junior Generative AI Engineer based in Ethiopia.
 With a strong background in programming, datastructures and algorithms.
 I love to explore new technologies and apply them to solve real-world problems.

 ## 🚀 Projects